Tim Peake: Expedition 46/47

+Post-ESA career

+In 2026, Peake co-presented the fourth season of the BBC podcast 13 Minutes to the Moon covering the Artemis II mission.

-Nobel Peace Prize
+Nobel Peace Prize advocacy

 Life up here is absolutely spectacular ... amazing view of Earth ... way beyond my expectation.

 At the UK National Student Space Conference in early 2014, Peake expressed his support for the initiative to award the International Space Station partnership the Nobel Peace Prize.
 "I was delighted to read about the International Space Station and the discussions about it being nominated for the Nobel Peace Prize because … it has been one of the most incredible international partnerships...[The ISS] really has brought many nations together through difficult times, and continues to do so."
 Peake noted that with increasing constraints on space programs around the world, collaborative initiatives such as ISS will be necessary for future endeavours.
 "I think [the ISS] really has to be the model for future space exploration because with budgets becoming more and more constrained, then, really one nation is not going to have the capability to expand exploration out into the solar system, to Mars and beyond.
 We are going to have to work together on projects."

 Personal life

-Peake is married to Rebecca, with whom he has two sons, and enjoys climbing, caving, cross-country running and triathlon.
+Peake is married to Rebecca, the couple have two sons.

+He enjoys climbing, caving, cross-country running and triathlon.

 When he was younger Peake was a Cub Scout and is now an ambassador for the Prince's Trust and the Scout Association in the UK, and for STEM Learning.

+Peake is Honorary Colonel of 9 Regiment Army Air Corps.